philipp-baumann/simplerspec-teaching/00_R-basics-spectro.md

 Good coding style
 -----------------

-There is not one single style guide to format well readable R code.
+There is no single style guide to format well readable R code.
 Nevertheless, it is very helpful to have a concise and meaningful notation and naming practice as well as syntax style and code commenting guidelines.
 A good example of well organizing and formatting R code is provided in [**this chapter**](http://adv-r.had.co.nz/Style.html) of Advanced R.

 Cheat sheets
 ------------